MohamadKanso/PredictHousePrices/README.md

-# Multiple Linear Regression: House Price Prediction
+# 🏡 Multiple Linear Regression: House Price Prediction 📈

-## Overview
+## 📝 Overview
 This repository contains a C++ implementation of multiple linear regression for predicting house prices based on feature data.
-The implementation was created as a solution to a programming challenge that focuses on estimating house prices per square foot using normalized feature values.
+The implementation was created as a solution to a programming challenge that focuses on estimating house prices per square foot using normalised feature values.

-## Problem Description
+## 🔍 Problem Description
 Charlie, a prospective homebuyer, has collected detailed data about houses in his target area.
 He has:
-- Quantified and normalized various house features on a scale
+- 🏠 Quantified and normalised various house features on a scale
-- Collected actual price per square foot for some houses
+- 💵 Collected actual price per square foot for some houses
-- Needs to predict prices for houses where pricing is unknown
+- 📊 Needs to predict prices for houses where pricing is unknown
-- Data shows approximately linear relationship between features and price
+- 📐 Data shows an approximately linear relationship between features and price

-## Implementation Details
+## 💻 Implementation Details
 The solution implements multiple linear regression from scratch in C++ using:
-- Custom `LinearRegression` class
+- 📐 Custom `LinearRegression` class
-- Feature centering for numerical stability
+- 🔧 Feature centring for numerical stability
-- Normal equation method for coefficient calculation
+- 📘 Normal equation method for coefficient calculation
-- Direct solution for 2x2 system of equations
+- ✖️ Direct solution for 2x2 system of equations
-- Proper handling of intercept terms
+- 🔍 Proper handling of intercept terms

-### Key Components
+### 🧩 Key Components
 ```cpp
 class LinearRegression {
     private: